lmammino/streams-workshop/05-pipes/README.md

 > **🎭 PLAY**
 > Try to rewrite one of the examples above using `stream.pipeline`, rather than `.pipe`

-**Note**: `stream.pipeline` is available only from Node.js 10, so if you are using an earlier version of Node.js or if you are not sure in which environment your code is going to run, you can use the NPM module [`pump`](http://npm.im/pump), which does exactly what pump does.
+**Note**: `stream.pipeline` is available only from Node.js 10, so if you are using an earlier version of Node.js or if you are not sure in which environment your code is going to run, you can use the NPM module [`pump`](http://npm.im/pump), which does exactly what pipeline does.

 > **✏️ TIP**
 >